joantolos/blog/content/blog/quickFix.md

 Take a minute to consider...
 Google (so, all of us, the collective intelligence) answers with food, when you ask for _quick and easy._ What does it say about our society?

-## Nothing worth having or accomplish comes quick and easy
+## Nothing worth having or accomplishing comes quick and easy

 If I take a look back and think about what I have accomplish in my life, nothing has been easy.
 My career, family, hobbies and entertainments; are enjoyable thanks to hours and hours of hard work and dedication.